This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 How To Make Rainbow Donuts

 Step 2.
-Just follow the directions on the box to get started.
+Follow the directions on the box to get started.
 Use a hand or stand mixer to mix the eggs, water, vegetable oil and cake mix.

 Step 3.
 Divide the batter into five bowls and add food coloring to each.
 If you don’t have green food coloring, just combine yellow and blue until you have a shade you like.

 Each one should be about 3/4 of the way full.
 Don’t do too much at once or you won’t get the pretty rainbow effect.

 Step 5.
-Bake the mini rainbow donuts at 350 for 8-10 minutes, or until donuts feel firm and bounce back to the touch.
+Bake the donuts at 350 for 8-10 minutes, or until donuts feel firm and bounce back to the touch.

 Step 1.
 Open the frosting and toss the aluminum film.
 Warm frosting in the microwave to thin it slightly, about 30 seconds.

 Step 2.
 Stir and divide icing into a separate bowl for each one of the rainbow colors.
-We left out green when doing the icing, but you can add if you’d like.
+We left out green when doing the icing, but you can include it if you’d like.
 Dip donuts one at a time in the different colors.

 Step 3.
 Place donuts a wire rack with a baking sheet underneath to catch any extra icing.

 Step 4.
 Once all donuts are topped with icing, drizzle with the remaining icing, one color at a time.
 Let icing set for a bit, then serve and enjoy!